 “Each attorney-client relationship is built on a bond of mutual trust and understanding that grows and deepens as it continues to work towards achieving the best outcome possible.”

 Marcelina divides her time between family law, commercial real estate, mineral title work and business transactional work.
-Her family law practice primarily includes matters such as adoption, custody, alimony, divorce, domestic abuse, paternity, and name changes.
+As a Pittsburgh family law attorney, her family law practice primarily includes matters such as adoption, custody, alimony, divorce, domestic abuse, paternity, and name changes.

 Marcelina makes a point to be a source of comfort and knowledge for her clients.
 Her clients know her as someone they can confide in and rely on, as she is a willing listener and an active solution-seeker.
 She believes that the law enables her to see problems through a different light and provides solutions in situations that might seem impossible.
-Through Marcelina’s eyes, there are always opportunities to grow and learn in her practice.
+Through Marcelina’s eyes, there are always opportunities to grow and learn in her practice, as a family law attorney serving the greater Pittsburgh area.

 In her free time, Marcelina volunteers with the dogs at her local animal shelter.
 She is also an active hiker, seeking out waterfalls and other natural scenery to appreciate.
 Marcelina can often be found attempting new recipes at home, trying new local restaurants or taking her dog out on an adventure.